webda2l/symfony-docs/components/console/helpers/table.rst

     | 960-425-059-0 | The Lord of the Rings    | J. R. R. Tolkien |
     | 80-902734-1-6 | And Then There Were None | Agatha Christie  |

+.. versionadded:: 7.3

+    The ``markdown`` style was introduced in Symfony 7.3.

 You can also set the style to ``compact``::

     $table->setStyle('compact');